KateJohnson/academic-kickstart/content/author/admin/_index.md

 +++

 I am a health outcomes researcher passionate about improving care for chronic diseases.
 I use methods in epidemiology, simulation modelling, and health economics to evaluate strategies for increasing the value of health in a world with limited resources.
-I apply rigourous scientific methodology to clinical and policy problems that have a real-world impact on patients.
+I believe in applying rigourous scientific methodology to clinical and policy problems that have a real-world impact on patients.